 By: James A. Bradley, CPA, MBT(Tax), Tax Manager at Millan and Co, PC, Austin, TX.
 June, 2019. firstname.lastname@example.org

-Protecting the members of the nonprofit group from personal legal liability is one of the main reasons for forming a nonprofit corporation.
+Protecting the members of the nonprofit group from personal legal liability is one of the main reasons for forming a nonprofit corporation and there are many probate lawyers for hire who can help on this issue to settle it down as soon as possible.
 With a nonprofit corporation the officers, directors, and members will not usually be liable for the nonprofit corporation’s debts or liabilities including lawsuit judgments.
 The nonprofit corporation is a separate legal entity that has perpetual existence.
 The officers or directors may come and go but the nonprofit corporation has perpetual existence.
 The principals of the nonprofit may also be employees of the nonprofit, and they may receive a salary and employee benefits.
 Also, the formal corporate documents including the articles of incorporation, the bylaws, the minutes of meetings, and the board of directors’ resolutions are very useful to your nonprofit organization.
 These documents embody the nonprofit corporation’s operating rules and provide structure and procedures for decision making and dispute resolution.

-There are certain steps that the nonprofit corporation founder or founders must take in order to form a Texas nonprofit corporation.
+There are certain steps that the nonprofit corporation founder or founders must take in order to form a Texas nonprofit corporation which will be listed clearly by the attorneys for estate planning in San Diego, who will also officially help you in the transformation.
 First, your nonprofit organization forming group or forming individual should write a brief mission statement.
 Put in writing in general terms what your nonprofit organization intends to accomplish.
 Next, you should choose a name for your Texas nonprofit corporation.
 You should check with the Texas Secretary of State to see if the name is available.
 You should then select the initial directors for your nonprofit corporation.
 Texas requires that you have at least three directors on your nonprofit board of directors.

 Next, you should prepare and file your nonprofit corporation articles of incorporation.
 You create your nonprofit corporation by filing a certificate of formation with the Texas Secretary of State.
 This certificate of formation includes the name of the nonprofit corporation, the purpose of the nonprofit corporation, the name and address of the organizer, and the names and addresses of the initial directors.
 Other information is required.
 This is the minimal information necessary to create a nonprofit corporation in Texas.
 In order to receive tax-exempt status from the IRS you will have to provide additional information.
 This additional information includes a statement of purpose that meets